perevoznyk/openapi2pdf/README.md

 - Authors & contributors of [CommonMark.NET](https://github.com/Knagis/CommonMark.NET/) for providing such easy way to parse .md files.

 # Endpoints markup
-I had to separate somehow HTTP verb from path (but could not use space) so tool has some special small markup designed only for this purpose.
-Verb is separated from path by ':' (colon).

 For filtering sake, following combinations are allowed:
 - `GET:/pet` - only endpoint with that specific verb and path is taken under consideration
 - `/pet` - all endpoints matching this path regardless verb are taken under consideration